ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 HTTPS servers SHOULD share all sct\_feedback objects they see that pass the checks in {{feedback-srvop}}.
-If this is an infeasible amount of data, the server may choose to expire submissions according to an undefined policy.
+If this is an infeasible amount of data, the server MAY choose to expire submissions according to an undefined policy.
 Suggestions for such a policy can be found in
 {{pooling-policy-recommendations}}.